abbasabdallah13/mariage/README.md

 ## Instructions

-1. Always push on your own branch and make sure to delete the branch from VS Code/Github after merging
+1. Always push on your own branch and make sure to delete the branch on VS Code/Github after merging
 2. Before Merging on main ask for review to your collabo
 3. Try to always read this page before you start working on project .
-4. Keep good communication so we don't work on the same .
+4. Keep good communication so we don't work on the same task.
 5. Try to improve and keep this ReadMe updated.
 6. Comment code.

 ## To Do

 - Need to organise the fetch in data.js
 - Need to find a way to hash the password
 - Need to start the home page (can use random question i'll fix and translate later)

 ## In Progress

 - CSS for login page, need to improve

 ## Done